Gibbs-type Indian buffet processes: Conclusion

 \section{Conclusion}

 The Gibbs-type IBPs are a broad class of feature allocation models, parameterized by the law of a Gibbs-type random partition.
-We showed how the Gibbs-type IBP can be constructed as a completely random measure and gave several stick-breaking representations.
+We showed how the Gibbs-type IBP can be constructed from exchangeable sequences of completely random measures and gave several stick-breaking representations.
 We also characterized the asymptotic behavior of the number of latent features in a Gibbs-type IBP, which was seen to mimic the asymptotic behavior of the underlying random partition.
-We described black-box routines for simulating and performing posterior inference with Gibbs-type IBPs that only require a set of precomputed constants that are specific to the corresponding partition law.
-Our numerical experiments demonstrated differences between the Gibbs-type IBP subclasses, where we saw that different extents of heavy tailed latent feature behavior could be attained beyond the PY-IBP.
+We described black-box routines for simulation and performing posterior inference with Gibbs-type IBPs that only require a set of precomputed constants that are specific to the corresponding partition law. \enlargethispage{.25\baselineskip} Our numerical experiments demonstrated differences between the Gibbs-type IBP subclasses, where we saw that different extents of heavy tailed latent feature behavior could be attained beyond the PY-IBP.

-Many models that use the beta process as a basic building block can be generalized by instead using the Gibbs-type beta process.
+Many models that use the beta process as a basic building block can be generalized by instead using the Gibbs-type beta process, which could benefit many applications of the IBP.
+Further applications of the beta process beyond the IBP should also be considered.
 For example, \citet{CUP} provides a finitary construction for exchangeable sequences of Bernoulli processes (as in \cref{eq:gibbsbernoulliprocess}) rendered conditionally \iid\ by a \emph{hierarchical beta process} \citep{TJ2007}.
-Such processes are used as admixture models, in which a collection of feature allocations share features, analogously to random partitions induced by a hierarchical Dirichlet process.
+Such processes are used as admixture models, in which a collection of feature allocations share features, analogously to (collections of) random partitions induced by a hierarchy of partitioning schemes.
 Feature allocations induced by hierarchies of Gibbs-type beta processes would be a natural generalization of this framework, providing flexible properties (such as power law behavior) to the admixture model.
-The Gibbs-type beta process can also be used as the random base measure for a conditionally-\iid\ sequence of \emph{negative binomial processes} \citep{BMPJpre,ZHDC12,NBP}.
-One then obtains a feature allocation appended with integer-valued counts---an appropriate model for random multisets---that again inherits the properties of the Gibbs-type partitions.